MORE RESEARCH PAGES STANDARDS AND ABBREVIATIONS CHANGE HISTORY

 Another document dated 12th December 1676 makes Katherine Pethicke the executrix of the estate as Mary is of insufficient age to

 perform that role.
+Katherine appears to be Nathaniel's wife.
 Jasper Phillips is surety

 NOTE